St. Peter’s Roman Catholic Church

 St. Peter’s United Church

 In 1886 there was a Presbyterian Church located in Midgell.
 In 1925 the United Church of Canada was formed and subsiquently the Presbyterian Church became the United Church.
-This resulted in the church and the manse being moved from Midgell to the village of St. Peter’s Bay, where it can be see today.
+This resulted in the church and the manse being moved from Midgell to the village of St. Peter’s Bay, where it currently stands.